jla-gardner/load-atoms/docs/source/dev/dataset-loading.rst

 the metadata of such named datasets.
 These are serialised as a :code:`.yaml` file for each dataset, and hosted in our repo on `GitHub <https://github.com/jla-gardner/load-atoms/blob/main/database/C-GAP-17/C-GAP-17.yaml>`_.

-Loading a dataset by name is handled within :func:`load_structures(name, root) <load_atoms.database.backend.load_structures>`.
+Loading a dataset by name is handled within :func:`~load_atoms.database.backend.load_dataset`.
 Calling this function for the first time will trigger the following steps:

-1. We donwload the associated :class:`~load_atoms.database.DatabaseEntry`
+1. We download the associated :class:`~load_atoms.database.DatabaseEntry`
    file to :code:`root/name/name.yaml`.
-2. Each :class:`~load_atoms.database.DatabaseEntry` object has a :code:`files` attribute,
+2. We check if the dataset is compatible with the current version of load-atoms.
-   which maps a collection of urls for download to their checksums.
+3. If the dataset hasn't been cached yet:
-   We download all of these to a temporary directory, and validate them.
+   a.
+We download and execute a dataset-specific importer script.
-3. Each :class:`~load_atoms.database.DatabaseEntry` defines a procedure, :code:`processing`, that maps
+   b.
+The importer is responsible for downloading and processing the raw data files.
-   the root folder of the downloaded files to a list of :class:`~ase.Atoms` objects.
+   c.
+The importer returns an :class:`~load_atoms.atoms_dataset.AtomsDataset` object.
-   If not explicitly defined, the default procedure is to read all files in the root directory using :func:`~ase.io.read`.
-For more details, see :doc:`dataset-processing`.
+4. We cache the :class:`~load_atoms.atoms_dataset.AtomsDataset` object to :code:`root/name/name.pkl`.
-4. We cache the list of :class:`~ase.Atoms` objects to :code:`root/name/name.xyz`, and return the list.
+5. We display usage information, including license and citation details.

-Subsequent calls to :func:`~load_atoms.database.backend.load_structures` with the same dataset name will simply read the cached :class:`~ase.Atoms` objects from :code:`root/name/name.xyz`.
+Subsequent calls to :func:`~load_atoms.database.backend.load_dataset` with the same dataset name will simply read the cached :class:`~load_atoms.atoms_dataset.AtomsDataset` object from :code:`root/name/name.pkl`.

-.. autofunction:: load_atoms.database.backend.load_structures
+.. autofunction:: load_atoms.database.backend.load_dataset

 .. autoclass:: load_atoms.database.DatabaseEntry()
    :members: